Every October, over 1.5 million students are taking the PSAT/NMSQT. The Preliminary SAT is also the National Merit

 - Students sign up to take the test at their high school.

 - Home-schooled students are encouraged to contact local schools well in advanced (preferably as early as June) to make arrangements to take the test.

 Qualifying for National Merit Scholarship Program

 While any high school student can take the PSAT, students must meet specific requirements to be eligible to participate in the National Merit Scholarship Program.

-- Students must take the PSAT/NMSQT during their third year (junior year) of high school.
+- Students taking PSAT/NMSQT during their third year (junior year) of high school should be prepared.
 While sophomores are allowed to take the PSAT, they must retake the test during their junior year to be considered for the National Merit Scholarship Program.

 - Students must be enrolled as a high school student (traditional or homeschooled), working towards graduation or high school completion, and plan to enroll in college full-time the fall after high school graduation.